Two-field inflation from one complex scalar with symmetry breaking: Cosmic reheating

 \section{Cosmic reheating}

-In this section, we introduce RH neutrinos with Yukawa coupling to the complex scalar field $\Phi$, and consider the reheating~\cite{Abbott:1982hn,Kolb:1990vq} so that the inflaton heats the thermal bath by the decay to the neutrino sector.
-In the vacuum after the inflation epoch, the VEV $v_\phi$ generates the RH neutrino masses and also the pNGB associated with the lepton number $\rU(1)_L$ symmetry, called the majoron~\cite{Chikashige:1980ui,Schechter:1981cv,Gelmini:1980re,Rothstein:1992rh}.
-The majoron has been widely studied in the context of dark matter physics~\cite{Berezinsky:1993fm,Matsumoto:2010hz,Frigerio:2011in,Queiroz:2014yna,Garcia-Cely:2017oco,Brune:2018sab,Abe:2020dut,Manna:2022gwn,Biggio:2023gtm,Akita:2023qiz,Bonilla:2023egs} and the lepton asymmetry generation~\cite{Pilaftsis:2008qt,LeDall:2014too,Alanne:2018brf,Abe:2021mfy,Barreiros:2022fpi}.
-In this section, we consider this type of RH neutrino couplings can also be available to the reheating process for non-minimally coupled inflaton.
+In this section, we introduce RH neutrinos that couple via Yukawa interactions to the complex scalar field $\Phi$, and analyze the reheating~\cite{Abbott:1982hn,Kolb:1990vq}, whereby the inflaton transfers its energy to the thermal bath through the decay into the neutrino sector.
+In the vacuum after the inflation epoch, the VEV $v_\phi$ generates RH-neutrino masses and a pNGB associated with the lepton-number $\rU(1)_L$ symmetry, known as the majoron~\cite{Chikashige:1980ui,Schechter:1981cv,Gelmini:1980re,Rothstein:1992rh}.
+The majoron has been widely studied in dark-matter physics~\cite{Berezinsky:1993fm,Matsumoto:2010hz,Frigerio:2011in,Queiroz:2014yna,Garcia-Cely:2017oco,Brune:2018sab,Abe:2020dut,Manna:2022gwn,Biggio:2023gtm,Akita:2023qiz,Bonilla:2023egs} and in scenarios for generating lepton asymmetry~\cite{Pilaftsis:2008qt,LeDall:2014too,Alanne:2018brf,Abe:2021mfy,Barreiros:2022fpi}.
+Here we show that these RH-neutrino couplings can also mediate the reheating for a non-minimally coupled inflaton.